Osama-REOPRO/memory/memory.srcs/sources_1/new/notes.md

 ## Action items:
 - [ ] in cache module: get conflicting address on lookup instead of on read
+    - this shouldn't be a problem, when we read, we already read from target_N which is determined on Lookup, so we can simply on lookup set the address output to that conflicting N address, same thing we do right now with the read operation, but it genuinely makes more sense to do on lookup
 - [ ] if an evac is required, then lookup the evac address in the evac stage rather than the new address
 - [ ] if an evac is required, always do the evac first then write the new data